-SAA is an important extension of an insurer's risk & capital management.
-Conning's approach to SAA is customized for each client and supports the company's unique insurance operations and risk profile.
-When partnering with life insurers, Conning strives to become an important extension of a client's finance, risk, and capital management process.
+Strategic Asset Allocation is an important extension of an insurer's risk & capital management.
+Conning's SAA approach is customized for each client and supports the company's unique insurance operations and risk profile.
+When partnering with P&C insurers, Conning strives to become an important extension of a client's financial, risk, and capital management process.
 We collaborate to find new opportunities to ensure the company's unique needs are satisfied while enhancing company value and mitigating unnecessary risks.